teddyful/teddy-releaser/README.md

 #### --repo &lt;repo&gt;

-The absolute path to the locally cloned <a href="https://github.com/teddyful/teddy" target="_blank">Teddy repository</a> that will be used to build a release of Teddy.
+The absolute path to the local <a href="https://github.com/teddyful/teddy" target="_blank">Teddy repository</a> that will be used to build a release of Teddy.

 ### Example